Danzer History, Family Crest & Coats of Arms

 The Danzer surname was a habitational name, taken on from the place name Danzig, on the Baltic Sea, in present day Poland.
 As Danzig was a busy port city, the name may have been acquired by merchants who then took the name with them on their travels, as well by people who were born there and moved away.

 Early Origins of the Danzer family

 The surname Danzer was first found in West Prussia, where the name Danzinger was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Danzer family
+Early History of the Danzer family